Akash3121/3D/Class-notes.md

 Two handed 3DUIs

-Universal design - we can take a design an implement it should benefit every body
+Universal design - we can take a design an implement it should benefit every body.